 Indirect rollovers have withholding requirements and are at risk of incurring early distribution penalties.

--What are the IRS Rules for a Gold IRA?
+-What Are the IRS Rules for a Gold IRA?

-They will inventory and safeguard the gold to keep it fit for distribution or liquidation at your order.
+The storage facility (depository) will inventory and safeguard the gold to keep it fit for distribution or liquidation at your order.

--What are the IRS Rules for a Gold IRA Rollover?
+-What Are the IRS Rules for a Gold IRA Rollover?

 -What are the IRS Rules for a Gold IRA Transfer?

-The transfer is typically done by wire transfer and can be accomplished within the same business day.
-The original IRA custodian can also issue a check and mail it out to the new custodian as well.
+The transfer is typically done by wire transfer and sometimes can be accomplished within the same business day.
+The original custodian can also issue a check and mail it out to the new custodian as well.

 -What are the Fees Involved in a Gold IRA Rollover?

--How does a 401(k) to Gold IRA Rollover Work?
+-How does an indirect 401(k) to Gold IRA Rollover Work?

 -What Physical Gold is Allowed in a Gold IRA Rollover?